-A new residential property developer tax (RPDT) will be included in the 2022 Finance Bill according to a policy paper containing draft legislation (and an explanatory note) published on 20 September 2021 by HM Treasury.
+The new residential property developer tax (RPDT) that was included in the 2022 Finance Bill was published on 20 September 2021 by HM Treasury and announced at the Autumn budget on 27 October.

 On 29 April 2021, HM Treasury published a consultation paper detailing its proposal for the design, implementation, and administration of a new residential property developer tax (RPDT), payable on profits over a £25,000 annual allowance from April 2022.